rayryeng/XiaohuLuVPDetection/README.md

 * `seed`: An optional integer ID that specifies the seed for reproducibility as part of the algorithm uses RANSAC.
 Default is `None` so no seed is used.

-Simply create a `vp_detection` object with the desired parameters and run the detection algorithm with the desired image.
+Simply create a `VPDetection` object with the desired parameters and run the detection algorithm with the desired image.
 You can read in the image yourself or you can provide a path to the image.
 Note that the returned vanishing points will be a 3 x 3 NumPy array such that the first row corresponds to the